raganwald/raganwald.github.com/index.md

 solid codebase that I've ever worked on.”*
 —Christian Jaekl, Software Engineer and Concurrency Domain Expert

-Reg hired me as a senior developer to work on a new product.
+*“Reg hired me as a senior developer to work on a new product.
 Reg led the team and did all the high-level design.
 Since the team was small and the timeframe short, Reg was also